GabAlpha/read-audio/README.md

 # Read-Audio
-A simple website to read an audio file URL from the query string.
+A simple website to read an audio file URL from the query string

 ## Usage
 Go to